 In Part 1, you worked with an existing table.
 Suppose your workspace doesn't include any data tables?
 Even if you upload your own data to the workspace bucket, you will want to add a table to help organize the data and link to workflows for analysis.
 There are several different ways to add a data table to your workspace.
 See the options below.
 Then read on for step-by-step instructions to generate a table load file from scratch.

-You can copy data in a table from another workspace to your own workspace by selecting the rows of data you want, clicking on the three vertical dots at the top right, and choosing "Export to workspace".
+You can copy a table from another workspace by selecting the rows of data you want, clicking Export at the top of the table, and choosing "Export to workspace".

 Import from Gen3, the Data Library, or other external servers